Advice for women who want to become truck drivers

 5. Do you ever feel unsafe, intimidated or afraid to ask for help because you are a woman in this industry?

 “One time, a lady asked if I was scared to sleep in a parking lot with all those men.
 I said, ‘No!
 It’s the safest place to be.’
 The majority of those guys are great men who see us as daughters or sisters.
-They look out for us.
-Trucking is a great industry.”
+They look out for us." - Margo Mitchell

-6. Do you enjoy being a truck driver?
+6. What is the best part about being a truck driver?

 Looking for more insight from female drivers?